Holidays with Pay (Agriculture) Convention, 1952

 It was established in 1952, with the preamble stating:

-Having decided upon the adoption of certain proposals with regard to holidays with pay in agriculture,...

 Revision

 The principles contained in the convention were subsequently revised and included in the ILO Convention C132, Holidays with Pay Convention (Revised), 1970.

 Ratifications

 As of 2013, the convention had been ratified by 46 states.
 Of the ratifying states, 12 had denounced the treaty by an automatic process which denounces the 1952 convention when the state ratifies a superseding treaty.